+Tracy Van Slyke

+Executive Director, The Media Consortium

 How to use this report

 The Big Thaw is a “box set” with three volumes that can be used separately.

-Vol. 1: What if?
-This volume focuses on our research’s implications, plus project ideas for The Media Consortium (TMC), collected from people from both inside and outside the consortium.
-The volume can be viewed as a compendium of potential solutions, a dynamic roadmap for going forward or a tool for strategic conversations as TMC builds a shared vision for the future.
-This volume is for internal TMC use only.
+Vol. 1: Beyond the Old Media Paradigm This volume focuses on our research’s implications as collected from people from both inside and outside the consortium.
+The volume can be viewed as a dynamic roadmap for going forward or a tool for strategic conversations as we build a shared vision for the future.

 Vol. 2: Dissonance & Opportunity This volume focuses on in-depth analysis that compares journalism’s old paradigm to its emerging realities.
-Vol. 2’s analysis is intended to benefit individual TMC members and other media organizations as they adapt to the changes around them.
+Vol. 2’s analysis is intended to benefit Media Consortium members and other media organizations as they adapt to the changes around them.

 Vol. 3: Future Uncertainties & Possibilities This volume surfaces some key uncertainties and future possibilities that are important to consider and may change the game further in coming years.

-While much of the analysis focuses on journalism, the implications span all types of content and forms of media.
+While much of the analysis in this report focuses on journalism, the implications encompass all types of content and forms of media.

 You could use the Big Thaw in the following ways: